algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 - respect GDPR[^2] and data saving law
 - ensure the integrity[^3] of the information given to the player about climate change

+### E. Assumptions and Constraints

+**Assumptions**

+- Players will have access to a computer capable of running the game.
+- The game will run without requiring specific hardware or installation prerequisites.
+- Players are assumed to have access to a stable internet connection for downloading the game and updates.

+**Constraints**

+- Time and budget constraints may limit the scope of the initial prototype.
+- The complexity of some features, like NPC interactions and additional biomes, may need to be simplified for the prototype phase.
+- The game must be compatible with both Windows and MacOS, which may impose certain technical constraints.

 ## V. Risk